feathersjs/docs/api/schema/schema.md

 ## Extension

-To create a new schema that extends an existing one, combine the schema properties from `schema.definition` with the new properties:
+To create a new schema that extends an existing one, combine the schema properties from `schema.properties` (an `schema.required` if needed) with the new properties:

 :::: tabs :options="{ useUrlFragment: false }"